mikependon/RepoDB.NET/pages/extensibilities/databasehelper.md

 #### Pre-requisites

 - The naming must be "Desired Name" + "DbHelper" (ie: SqlServerDbHelper).
-- The implementation must be internal.
+- The implementation must be "internal sealed".
 - The namespace must be "RepoDb.DbHelpers".
 - The class must be residing inside the "DbHelpers" folder.